 Add a little creativity and excitement to your Thanksgiving or Friendsgiving dinner by swapping recipes with one of your friends or family members.

-With Zoom or Skype on, you can try cooking each others’ recipes together.
+Over Zoom or Skype, you can try cooking each others’ recipes together.
 These could be traditional dinners, or fun and exotic meals you have never tried.

 9. Cookie Decorating Contest

-A cookie decorating content is a great way to get kids involved in the kitchen.
+A cookie decorating contest is a great way to get kids involved in the kitchen.
 You can also do this together, with other households, online.

-Bake a big batch of cookies, and put up lots of toppings and decorations on the table.
-Once baked, either you or your kids can decorate them, then share pictures of your cookies online.
+Bake a big batch of cookies, and put lots of toppings and decorations on the table.
+Once baked, you or your kids can decorate them and then share pictures of your cookies online.